 Beyond Tolerance

 Cultural competence isn’t just about tolerating differences – it’s about actively learning, adapting, and building bridges.
-It makes the criminal justice system more effective and truly just for everyone.
+It makes the criminal justice system more effective and truly fair for everyone (Stevenson, 2021).

 Building Blocks of Competence